Erriez/strawberry-msvc/README.md

 ## Build Strawberry from source including dependencies

-- Set one debug or release in `Path` environment variable:
+- Set one debug or release in `PATH` environment variable:
     - For debug: `C:\strawberry_msvc_x86_64_debug\bin`, or:
     - For release: `C:\strawberry_msvc_x86_64_release\bin`
 - Start | `x64 Native Tools Command Prompt for VS 2022`: